guvenozgur/KinexonTask/README.md

 - [x] Front-end using NextJS
 - [x] NodeJS backend for front-end
 - [x] Python backend to simulate robot(s)
+- [ ] Create more than one python instance for each robot simulation and get robot url from a datasource
+- [ ] Create env variables for parameters like url
 - [ ] API Validation
 - [ ] Test
 - [ ] Authorization